 Stanford's composite 25th percentile score is 32, and the 75th percentile score is 35.
 Stanford doesn't have any minimum score requirements.
 However, less score than given will make conditions hard for you to get admitted.

 The composite score of ACT is an average of all 4 section scores.
 Hence, to get the aimed composite score, you need to score the aimed score in every section.

 ACT Score Policy

 Stanford will review all your ACT subscores and focus on your highest composite ACT score from all attempts.

 Stanford GPA Requirements

-You need a strong GPA to get admitted to Stanford.
+You need a solid GPA to get admitted to Stanford.
 The GPA required for Stanford is 4.18 on a scale of 4.
 It would help if you had a high school grade of "A" to get this much GPA.
 If you're sure that you are not getting this much GPA score, focus on gaining more marks in SAT / ACT.

 Also, check the below table published on Stanford University's website.
 The table shows the High School GPA Ranges of students admitted.